×

 We asked foreigners in Oslo what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Oslo typically include a refrigerator, stove, oven, dishwasher, washing machine, and dryer.
-Additionally, some properties may include a microwave, toaster, and other small kitchen appliances," explained one person living in Oslo, Norway.
+Additionally, some properties may include a microwave, toaster, and other small kitchen appliances," said one expat in Oslo.

 Additional Information about Searching for a Home in Oslo: